 Land-based launcher fires Navy's Standard Missile-3

-The U.S. Navy has fired a Standard Missile-3 from a land-based launcher, a key test as the United States moves toward deploying the interceptor in Romania to protect Europe from ballistic missile attacks.
+The U.S. Navy fired a Standard Missile-3 (SM-3®) from a land-based launcher last May, a key test as the United States moves toward deploying the interceptor in Romania to protect Europe from ballistic missile attacks.

-The Standard Missile-3 roared into the sky from an Aegis Ashore test site located at the Pacific Missile Range Facility on the island of Kauai, Hawaii.
+The SM-3 roared into the sky from an Aegis Ashore test site located at the Pacific Missile Range Facility on the island of Kauai, Hawaii.

-The test on Tuesday did not involve a target and was designed to answer one question: Can an SM-3 be launched from a land-based combat weapon system as well as it can from sea?
+The test did not involve a target and was designed to answer one question: Can an SM-3 be launched from a land-based combat weapon system as well as it can from sea?

 The answer was a resounding yes.